Does Maple Wood Darken Over Time?

 Did I cover all you wanted to know about: Does Maple Wood Darken Over Time?

-In this article, we took a look at why maple and other hardwoods do color changing over time under direct sunlight and oxygen and how we can slow down the process.
+In this article, I took a look at why maple and other hardwoods do color-changing over time under direct sunlight and oxygen and how you can slow down the process.

-As a woodworker, worked with many times of woods, my advice is to whatever wood you use for woodworking projects, furniture, carpentry, flooring, and other tasks always make sure to do a proper finishing.
+As a woodworker, who worked with many times of woods, my advice is to whatever wood you use for woodworking projects, furniture, carpentry, and flooring make sure to do proper finishing.

-Because a proper finishing can not only stop the darkening of the wood but also gives good weather resistance and increase the durability as well.
+Because proper finishing can not only stop the darkening of the wood but also gives good weather resistance and increase durability as well.

 But I have to say, for some woodworking applications, maple is more attractive when they age.